IRS stimulus check update: What is a ‘plus up’ payment and am I eligible to get one?

 If you’ve already gotten your third stimulus check—officially known as an Economic Impact Payment—you should be aware you may be receiving an additional payment as well.
 But first, it’s important to state that everyone shouldn’t be getting excited they may revive a fourth stimulus check.
 So far lawmakers have only approved three stimulus payments—though a number of Democratic Senators want to send more on a regular basis.

 So what’s with this fourth stimulus check some people may be getting?
-Officially the Internal Revenue Service (IRS) is calling it a “plus up” payment.
-The people who will get this “plus up” payment include those who have already gotten a third stimulus check, but the amount of the check was based on their 2019 income or personal situation and not on their 2020 income or personal situation.
-The IRS realizes that some Americans may have had a change in circumstances from 2019 to 2020 and so may be eligible for a greater third stimulus check payment than they received.
-At the time the third stimulus checks went out last month, the IRS was not aware of those changes due to those persons not submitting their 2020 tax returns yet.
+Officially, the Internal Revenue Service (IRS) is calling it a “plus up” payment.
+People who will get this “plus up” payment include those who have already gotten a third stimulus check, but the amount of the check was based on their 2019 income or personal situation and not on their 2020 income or personal situation.
+The IRS realizes that some Americans may have had a change in circumstances from 2019 to 2020 and so may be eligible for a bigger payment than they received with their third check.
+At the time the third stimulus checks went out last month, the IRS was not aware of those changes because many people hadn’t submitted their 2020 tax returns yet.

 Here are some of the situations where people could have received a smaller third stimulus check than they should have: